 Full-team and small group practices will continue throughout the spring and summer

-The feedback we heard from our members is the importance of development for their players, so we looked at other programs in the area and recognized we should make a few adjustments to our model.
+The feedback we hear from our members is the importance of development for their players, so we look at other programs in the area and adapt our model to help us meet the goals of our program.
+Below are a few highlights on how our program is designed:

 Pool our training resources during the winter